Identification of model parameters in Engee

 )

-Great, the signal has started to look like a combination of sinusoids and noise.
+Great, the signal looks like a combination of sine waves and noise.

-To determine the parameters of the sinusoids included in the signal, we plot the spectrum of the signal using the FFTW library.
+To determine the parameters of the sinusoids included in the signal, we will plot the signal spectrum using the FFTW library.

 downsample_factor = 40;